Home

 The Birth of the Charlotte Mint

-With so much gold being found in North Carolina, but no easy access to the markets and no coining facilities within 500 miles, various lobbies clamored for the creation of a government mint somewhere near the North Carolina Gold Rush fields.
+With so much gold being found in North Carolina, but no easy access to the markets and no coining facilities within 500 miles, various lobbies clamored for the creation of a United States mint somewhere near the North Carolina Gold Rush fields.

 On March 3, 1835, Congress approved an Act to establish several branch mints.
 The Act, in part, stated that "... one branch [to be established] at the town of Charlotte, in Mecklenberg County, in the state of North Carolina, for the coinage of gold only...".
 Thus, the Charlotte Mint was born.
 After being signed into law by President Andrew Jackson, the Act also authorized branch mints at Dahlonega, Georgia, and New Orleans, Louisiana.

 An 1839 quarter eagle minted at Charlotte, North Carolina.
-The characteristic mint mark "C" is seen above the date.
-Photo courtesy of Ira & Larry Goldberg Coins & Collectibles, Inc., Beverly Hills, CA.
+The large mint mark "C" is seen above the date.
+Photo courtesy of Ira & Larry Goldberg Coins& Collectibles, Inc., Beverly Hills, CA.

 The inception of the first offshoot mints occurred during an age of rapid expansion for the United States.
 We have a very fine section, The Mint Branches Out as the Nation Grows, detailing the historical events surrounding the addition of new coining facilities, far removed from the Mother Mint in Philadelphia.